-Creative Discourse collaborates with a great group of colleagues to create effective teams for a range of projects.
+Creative Discourse collaborates with an accomplished group of colleagues.
+Working together, we provide innovative and effective project teams for a range of projects.

 Kayhl Cooper makes movies.
 From concerts to weddings to dog parks, to local and national campaigns about important public issues, great stories are everywhere, and he's been recording them.
 He uses photo, video, design, and motion graphics to help people tell their stories.